YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

 ![](firefighters_lm_wildfires_files/figure-gfm/histogram-2.png)<!-- -->

-we see even top 6 reported states are nit homogenize group.
+We see even top 6 reported states are nit homogenize group.

 And what about time effect? here we can see

 ![](firefighters_lm_wildfires_files/figure-gfm/time%20vis-1.png)<!-- -->![](firefighters_lm_wildfires_files/figure-gfm/time%20vis-2.png)<!-- -->

-Although there is no visually clear time effect by year, there are some trends.
+Although visually the effect of time is minor, there are some trends.
 Note that it is might due to different reported stations each year.

 Here we will try to see whether there is effect of number of acres burned to average wage. surprisingly, there is none.